nspcc-dev/neofs-api/proto-docs/acl.md

 * $Object:homomorphicHash \
   homomorphic_hash

-Please note, that if request or response does not have object's headers or full object (Range, RangeHash, Search, Delete), it will not be possible to filter by object header fields or user attributes.
+Please note, that if request or response does not have object's headers of full object (Range, RangeHash, Search, Delete), it will not be possible to filter by object header fields or user attributes.
 From the well-known list only `$Object:objectID` and `$Object:containerID` will be available, as